Steve James (film producer): Influences

-He is a graduate of James Madison University.
-His work, he tells journalist Robert K. Elder in an interview for The Film That Changed My Life, was strongly influenced by the film Harlan County, USA:
+In an interview with journalist Robert K. Elder for The Film That Changed My Life, James has stated his work was strongly influenced by the film Harlan County, USA:

 There've been many documentaries over the years that have powerfully impacted me.
 I think this one came along at the time when I was more interested in being a feature filmmaker than a documentary filmmaker.
 So it came along at the beginning of a process of moving from an interest in feature film to documentaries, and that's where my career has taken me.
 It came along at the right time for me.
 It helped me see, "Ah, this is more what I want to do."

 James pulls influence from the original definition of the term cinéma vérité as it applies to the Rouch/Morin method of filmmaking.
 As with Rouch and Morin, the "people on camera and we in the audience are continually reminded that a film is being made, that we are watching a film."
 We are reminded through James' presence on screen as well as his cinematic editing techniques, in order to obtain what he believes is a more accurate depiction of truth.

 He also was influenced by Robert Altman's 1975 film Nashville.